My Diet History

 Could it be that low-carb diets didn’t really work?

 Miraculously I didn’t gain weight, I lost it.
 I felt less hungry, and I became a better runner.
-Adding even this small amount of whole grains to my diet significantly improved my quality of life.
+Adding even this small amount of starchy food to my diet significantly improved my quality of life.

 I discovered something amazing while I was learning to lose weight.
-It turns out that the same diet that promotes fat loss can actually prevent and reverse almost all the major chronic diseases that research institutions like UCSF are trying to cure.
+It turns out that the same diet that promotes fat loss can actually prevent and reverse almost all the major chronic diseases that science is trying to cure.

 Aging and degenerative diseases have always fascinated me and were the subject of my research while I was an undergraduate at UC Berkeley.
-There is a beautiful simplicity in that I found my way back to this subject on a seemingly unrelated personal quest to be free of diets.
+Food was able to bridge my life’s two great interests.

+The food lover in me now lives in peace with the fitness buff and the scientist.
 Finally all my passions are united into one common purpose: eating and enjoying the best foods on the planet.
-I also love sharing my knowledge with others and helping them find ways to embrace this amazing Healthstyle.
+I also love sharing my knowledge with others and helping people find ways to embrace a foodist’s healthstyle.

 Science